josmar-crwdstffng/angular/aio/content/guide/binding-syntax.md

     </code-example>

-*   Some DOM properties don't have corresponding attributes; for example,
+*   Some DOM properties do not have corresponding attributes; for example,

     <code-example format="html" hideCopy language="html">